StarpTech/bootme/README.md

 # BootMe

 Configurable and extendable Task pipeline.
+Bootme help you to scaffold complete projects, services or other useful parts without fuss.
+It comes with a minimal API, no Framework, no Generator.

 ## Installation